vendure-ecommerce/storefront-qwik-starter/README.md

 pnpm run generate
 ```

-This will provide you the types for the query and mutation you just wrote. so you can use it in the shopSdk.
+This will provide you the types for the query and mutation you just wrote. so you can use it in the `shopSdk`.
 For example, now you should have defined `CreateOrRetrieveCustomNameTagMutation` in the `./generated/graphql-shop.ts` file.

 4. Define the function to call the mutation in the same file, e.g. `src/providers/shop/orders/customizable-order.ts`: